singular-gpispace/GromovWitten/README.md

 # tropicalfeynman

 To run:
-- pull the package in your local disk
-In the local folder where the package is located, type in the terminal.
+- First, pull the package onto your local disk.
+Once the package has been successfully pulled, navigate to the desired folder where the package is located, and then type the following command in the terminal..

 ```bash
 julia --project. #this will activate the environment